patrickfrey/mewa/doc/faq.md

 <a name="astStructure"/>

 ### How to process the AST structure?
-The compiler builds an Abstract Syntax Tree (AST) with the lexems explicitly declared as leaves and Lua calls bound to the productions as non-leaf nodes.
-Keywords of the language specified as strings in the productions are not appearing in the AST.
+The compiler builds an Abstract Syntax Tree ([AST](ast.md)) with the lexems explicitly declared as leaves and Lua calls bound to the productions as non-leaf nodes.
+Keywords of the language specified as strings in the productions are not appearing in the _AST_.
 The compiler calls the topmost nodes of the tree built this way.
 It is assumed that the tree is traversed by the Lua functions called.
-The example language uses a function utils.traverse defined in [typesystem_utils.Lua](examples/typesystem_utils.Lua) for the tree traversal of sub nodes.
-The traversal function sets the current scope or scope step if defined in the AST and calls the function defined for the AST node.
+The example language uses a function utils.traverse defined in [typesystem_utils.Lua](../examples/typesystem_utils.Lua) for the tree traversal of sub nodes.
+The traversal function sets the current scope or scope step if defined in the _AST_ and calls the function defined for the _AST_ node.

 <a name="astTraversalAndScope"/>

-### How to handle scopes?
+### How to handle lexical scopes?

-Scope is part of the type database and represented as pair of integer numbers, the first element specifying the start of the scope and the second the first element after the last element of the scope.
-Every definition has such a scope definition attached.
-Depending on the current scope step (an integer number) only the subset of definitions having a scope covering it are visible when resolving a type.
-The current scope and the current scope step are set by the tree traversal function before calling the function attached to a node.
-The current scope is set to its previous value after calling the function attached to a node.
+The _Scope_ (referring to the lexical scope) is part of the type database and represented as pair of integer numbers, the first element specifying the start of the _scope_ and the second the first element after the last element of the _scope_.
+Every definition (type,reduction,instance) has a _scope_ definition attached.
+Depending on the current _scope step_ (an integer number) only the subset of definitions having a _scope_ covering it are visible when resolving a type.
+The current _scope_ and the current _scope step_ are set by the tree traversal function before calling the function attached to a node.
+The current _scope_ is set to its previous value after calling the function attached to a node. _Scope_ is usually used to envelop code blocks.
+Substructures on the other hand are preferrably implemented with a context type attached to the definition.
+So class or structure member is defined as type with a name and the owner is attached as context type to it.
+Every resolve type query can contain a set of context type candidates.

 <a name="scopeInstanceAndAllocators"/>

 ### How to store and access scope bound data?

-Scope bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and with inheritance (enclosing scopes inherit an object from the parent scope) with [typedb:get_instance](#get_instance).
+_Scope_ bound data in form of a Lua object can be stored with [typedb:set_instance](#set_instance) and retrieved exactly with [typedb:this_instance](#this_instance) and with inheritance (enclosing _scopes_ inherit an object from the parent _scope_) with [typedb:get_instance](#get_instance).

 <a name="typeQualifiers"/>